 In an effort to reinvigorate his declining popularity, McCarthy made a dramatic accusation that was a crucial mistake: in early 1954, he charged that the United States Army was “soft” on communism.
 McCarthy was indignant because David Schine, one of his former investigators, had been drafted and the Army, much to McCarthy’s surprise, refused the special treatment he demanded for his former aide.
 In April 1954, McCarthy, chairman of the Government Operations Committee in the Senate, opened televised hearings into his charges against the Army.

 The hearings were a fiasco for McCarthy.
-He constantly interrupted with irrelevant questions and asides; yelled "point of order" whenever testimony was not to his liking; and verbally attacked witnesses, attorneys for the Army, and his fellow senators.
-The climax came when McCarthy slandered an associate of the Army's chief counsel, Joseph Welch.
-Welch fixed McCarthy with a steady glare and declared evenly, "Until this moment, Senator, I think I never really gauged your cruelty or your recklessness...Have you no sense of decency, sir, at long last?"
+He constantly interrupted with irrelevant questions and asides; yelled “point of order” whenever testimony was not to his liking; and verbally attacked witnesses, attorneys for the Army, and his fellow senators.
+The climax came when McCarthy slandered an associate of the Army’s chief counsel, Joseph Welch.
+Welch fixed McCarthy with a steady glare and declared evenly, “Until this moment, Senator, I think I never really gauged your cruelty or your recklessness…Have you no sense of decency, sir, at long last?”
 A stunned McCarthy listened as the packed audience exploded into cheers and applause.
-McCarthy's days as a political power were effectively over.
+McCarthy’s days as a political power were effectively over.
 A few weeks later, the Army hearings dribbled to a close with little fanfare and no charges were upheld against the Army by the committee.
 In December 1954, the Senate voted to censure McCarthy for his conduct.
-Three years later, having become a hopeless alcoholic, he died.
+Three years later he died of complications from cirrhosis of the liver.